 A few weeks after he met the kids, I had a particularly hard night.
 I was sick, and my 3 year-old woke up in the middle of the night throwing up all over the carpet, which, of course, woke my 5 year-old up, who screamed and cried in exhaustion.
 We were a mess, all three of us.
 It was one of those single-mom moments where I thought I would go insane.
 I looked insane, probably smelled insane, and my head was pounding from all the screaming.
 I was trying to calm my children and clean up my daughter and the carpet, and I thought, “Why would any man sign up for this?”

 I called Philip and woke him up.
 “Come over.
 Come over right now.
 You say you want me, you say you want my life with everything that comes along with it, then come over.”
 He was at my apartment within 20 minutes.
 The kids were still screaming, and I was on all fours on the floor, scrubbing the carpet.
 I expected a look of shock or disgust, maybe even anger that I had woken him up in the middle of the night for this.
 But instead, without missing a beat, he got down on that floor, grabbed the rag out of my hand, sent me to bed, and cleaned up my daughter’s vomit.
 Then he tucked my children in and got them to sleep.
 And then he tucked me in, kissed my forehead, and said, “Yes, I want this.
 I want every part of it.
 All three of you.”

-It’s been almost seven years since that night, and Philip is still quick to clean up the vomit, to stay up late talking my pre-teen through a rough day, to take my daughter’s phone calls at work when she needs help with a math problem, and to love them unconditionally as if they were his own.
+It’s been years since that night, and Philip is still quick to clean up the vomit, to stay up late talking my pre-teen through a rough day, to take my daughter’s phone calls at work when she needs help with a math problem, and to love them unconditionally as if they were his own.